alexyans/scooba/README.md

 `scooba dive [-c <commit_hash>]` - Checks out the oldest historical commit and sets the stage for everything else

 - `-c, --commit <commit_hash>` : Start from a target commit instead of the chronologically oldest

+`scooba forward` - Checks out the next commit in topological order